X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 Cartridges are essentially an expansion card housed in an external enclosure.
 Typically they are used for applications (e.g. games) with the X16 being able to boot directly from a cartridge at power on.
-Typically they contain a mix of banked ROM and/or RAM and an optional I2C EEPROM (for storing game save states).
+They contain banked ROM and/or RAM and an optional I2C EEPROM (for storing game save states).

 They can also function as an expansion card which means they can also use MMIO.
 Similarly an internal expansion card could contain RAM/ROM as well.

-Because of this, while develoeprs are free to use the hardware as they please, there are open discussions on suggested best practices for using cartridges and expansion cards to avoid a poor user experience and or compatibility issues.
+Because of this, while develoeprs are free to use the hardware as they please, to avoid conflcits, the banked ROM/RAM space is suggested to be used only by cartridges and cartridges should avoid using MMIO IO3-IO6.
+Instead, IO7 should be the default option for cartridges and the last option for expansion cards (only used if there are no other IO ranges available).

-For example, there can be conflicts if an internal card uses RAM/ROM space allocated to cartridges.
-Similarly, a cartridge can use MMIO (and doing so allows for nice features such as accelerator co-processors), but care must be taken to avoid MMIO being used by internal cards.

-One proposal is to reserve one of the MMIO address ranges for cartridges.
-These conversations are on-going such that the final best practices as well as the final cartridge and expansion card designs may change.
-To emphasize as well, these are neighborly best practices and not hard standards.
+This helps avoid bus conflicts and an otherwise bad user experience given a cartridge should be simple to use from the standpoint of the user ("insert game -> play game").

+These are soft guidelines.
+There is nothing physically preventing an expansion card from using banked ROM/RAM or a cartridge using any of the MMIO addresses.
+Doing so risks conflicts and compatibility issues.

+Cartridges with additional hardware would be similar to expansion chips found on some NES and SNES cartridges (think VRC6, Super FX, etc.) and could be used for really anything, such as having a MIDI input for a cartridge that is meant as a music maker; some sort of hardware accelerator FPGA; network support, etc.

+For more information about the memory map visit the [Chapter 7](X16%20Reference%20-%2007%20-%20Memory%20Map.md) section of the manual.

 ##### Booting from Cartridges